Regular Black Holes in Quasitopological Gravity: Null Shells and Mass Inflation: Mass inflation in the charged black hole

 \section{Mass inflation in the charged black hole}

-To illustrate the mass inflation effect in black holes in the general relativity we consider a Reissner-Nord\"{o}m solution describing a charged black hole.
-Let $M$ and $Q$ be its mass and charge.
-In four dimensional spacetime the metric is \be
+To illustrate the mass inflation effect in black holes in the general relativity we consider a Reissner-Nordstr\"{o}m solution describing a charged black hole.
+Let $M$ and $Q$ be its mass and charge, respectively.
+In four-dimensional spacetime the metric is \be

 \ee Here $\kappa_-$ is (negative) surface gravity at the inner horizon $r=r_-$.

 For null spheres intersecting close to the horizon at $r=r_-(1+x)$, one finds \be f_B\approx 2\kappa_- x\, . \ee If the masses of the intersecting spheres are $\Delta M_C$ and $\Delta M_C$ then \be